oncomouse/Simple-Grid/README.md

 To define your column width, declare how many columns you want your content to take up on desktop and large screens.
 For example, if your content should take up 6 out of 12 columns (or half the container), your class name will be .col-6.

-If you don’t want columns to expand on mobile devices and small screens, simply add -sm to the end of your column class name.
+If you don't want columns to expand on mobile devices and small screens, simply add -sm to the end of your column class name.
 For example, if you want to have two blocks of content floating side-by-side on small screens, each would be given the class name .col-6-sm.

 Update: Grid styles are now available in SASS/SCSS.
 Hooray!
 Thanks to [shankariyerr](https://github.com/shankariyerr/) for contributing as well.

 Learn more and see code samples at: http://simplegrid.io

+## Additions

+In addition to the grid above, Andrew Pilsch added a set of `push-` classes which, add X columns' worth of left margin to a column.
+So, a column with `class="col-6 push-3"` would be six columns wide but offset as though an empty `col-3` column were to the left of it.

 ## License